Overview

 • Regularly rotate credentials

 When using authentication credentials or sensitive parameters, ensure they are stored securely and accessed only by authorized users.
-Consider using environment variables or secure credential storage for sensitive values.
+Consider using dedicated test accounts rather than production credentials.

 What’s Next?